bitfield/script/CONTRIBUTING.md

 ## Writing a filter

 Filters are methods on pipes, that return pipes.
-For example, here's a simple filter which just reads and rejects all input, returning an empty pipe:
+For example, here's a simple filter that just reads and rejects all input, returning an empty pipe:

 ```go
 func (p *script.Pipe) RejectEverything() *script.Pipe {